 ICE-T: If you were going to personally train a rapper to be great - you met a new cat - what would be the first lesson you'd give him?

-KANE: Well, the first thing I would try to teach him - the very first thing would be originality.
-You know, I say I think it's so important because it's like it is - whenever you're following a trend, trends come and go.
+BIG DADDY KANE: Well, the first thing I would try to teach him - the very first thing would be originality.
+You know, say - I think that is so important because it's like it is - whenever you're following a trend, trends come and go.

 ICE-T: What did you do?